extendr/libR-sys/README.md

 pacman -S --noconfirm mingw32/mingw-w64-i686-clang mingw-w64-i686-toolchain
 ```

-Add enivornment variable `LIBCLANG_PATH` with the value pointing to where the
+Add environment variable `LIBCLANG_PATH` with the value pointing to where the
 clang binaries are placed, e.g. with scoop: `%USERPROFILE%\scoop\apps\msys2\current\mingw64\bin`.

 Then from now on, in order to build this, use: